Skip to main content

 4.4 Conditions of Payment:

-• Payments will only be made providing the student is enrolled at the University on an Undergraduate degree or PGCE programme and has provided the University with evidence of care leaver status by the deadline specified in their award email.
+• Payments will only be made providing the student is enrolled at the University on an undergraduate degree or PGCE programme and has provided the University with evidence of Care Leaver or Estranged student status by the deadline specified in their award email.

 N.B.
 Payments will be made directly to a UK bank account and therefore students are required to supply accurate bank account details via their eVision account within the requested time.
 Failure to provide current valid UK Bank account details will result in delayed payment.